open-sauced/maintainer-intro-course/effective-communication.md

 Instead of saying:

 > "Hey, why do you always deliver the code that doesn't align with what we want?
 I notice you've done this so many times.
 Do you even understand the issues?
-I'm also not sure if you ever run your code locally because it often doesn't work the way it should and, worst, breaks the app."
+I'm also wondering if you ever run your code locally because it often doesn't work the way it should and, worst, breaks the app."

 You can say something like: